Jpe230/Switch-Third-Party-Controllers/README.md

 Required libraries for example.py: `pygame`

 Components used in this project:
-	-LUFA compatible microcontroller (Teensy 2.0, Arduino UNO, etc) -USB to UART, you can use an Arduino UNO with Reset connected to Ground to act as an adapter.
+	- LUFA compatible microcontroller (Teensy 2.0, Arduino UNO, etc)
+	- USB to UART, you can use an Arduino UNO with Reset connected to Ground to act as an adapter.
-	-Xbox One Controller
+	- Xbox One Controller

 This code can be easily modified to be used in a Raspberry Pi with any compatible GamePad.
 You can even modified the code to connect the GPIO pins directly into the RX/TX pins in the arduino